geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

     </tr>
   </tbody>
 </table>
+{{</rawhtml>}}

 The Deficit or ‘medical’ model attributes problems to an individual’s deviations from ‘the norm’: in other words, ‘abnormal’ individuals are assumed to have a ‘deficit’ of some kind.
 Franklin <span class="citation" data-cites="franklin1999">(1999)</span>, speaking in a technology context, puts this bluntly: ‘people are seen as sources of problems, while technology is seen as a source of solutions’.
-By contrast, the social model sees disability as created by the individual’s relationship to the social environment, and argues that deficit-based approaches actually <em>disable</em> communities by implying ‘communities in and of themselves are not competent [and] require the expertise of professionals’ <span class="citation" data-cites="durie2013">(Durie &amp; Wyatt, 2013)</span>.
+By contrast, the social model sees disability as created by the individual’s relationship to the social environment, and argues that deficit-based approaches actually _disable_ communities by implying ‘communities in and of themselves are not competent [and] require the expertise of professionals’ <span class="citation" data-cites="durie2013">(Durie &amp; Wyatt, 2013)</span>.

 While the difference between deficit and social models have been widely discussed – especially in disability studies – there is little formal academic discussion about the relationship between the capability approach and other models.
 In a rare example, Mitra (2006) explains that the key feature of the capability model in terms of its relationship to other disability models is that ‘the capability approach allows disability to be differentiated at two levels: at the capability level, or as a potential disability, and at the functioning level, or as an actual disability’.